-As of September 18, 48 states have enacted budgets for fiscal 2018.
-In 2 states, the legislature has finalized the budget and the governor is reviewing it (Connecticut and Wisconsin).
-Connecticut is operating under the authority of a gubernatorial executive order while Wisconsin has statutory continued budget authority in place until a new budget is enacted.
+As of September 28, 49 states have enacted budgets for fiscal 2018.
+In Connecticut, the governor vetoed the budget and the legislature is considering attempting to override it; the state has been operating under the authority of a gubernatorial executive order since the beginning of the fiscal year.
 In Pennsylvania, the governor signed the budget bill but the legislature is still considering a revenue package.

 Additionally, in at least 10 states, the legislature has met, or is currently meeting, in special session to resolve budget differences.